Offres de Noel

 Conclusion

-It is important to know that from the first charge of your phone, the battery already begins to degrade, although this is minimal.
+It is important to know that from the first charge of your phone, the battery already begins to degrade, although this remains minimal.
 This is caused by a chemical decomposition phenomenon resulting in a slight loss of capacity after each charging cycle.

 • Use certified chargers that meet safety standards